GKyle23/shiny-highcharts.js-example/README.md

-# An example using highcharts.js with the Shiny framework
+# A real-time visualisation example using highcharts.js with Shiny

-The example also shows how to send messages to the client from a server.R file giving way to possibilites using JS with Shiny
+The example also shows how to send messages to the client from a server.R file giving way to possibilites using JS with Shiny.
+The example is a real-time visualisation